pminor87/Pewlett-Hackard-Analysis/README.md

 ## Results:
 ### 1. Retirement_titles table

-- This table pulled the basic informamtion for each employee born between 1952 and 1955.
+- This query pulled the basic informamtion for each employee born between 1952 and 1955.
 - This is a good start but unfortunately anyone who has ever changed titles while with the company will show as duplicate data.

 <br>